clemkoa/clemkoa.github.io/_posts/2019-08-18-neural-network-implementation-principles.markdown

 #### Mind your transformations

 You should be wary of tensor reshaping.
 It is easy to use a `reshape` instead of a `permute`, and your network won't be able to train properly because you mixed up your data across dimensions.
 In general, you should be careful about any tensor reshaping!
+The same goes for transposing tensors.

 #### Know you dataset